SuperclassesDocumented Subclasses

 The "insert-at-cursor" signal

-- The gtk:text-view widget which received the signal.
+- The gtk:text-view widget that received the signal.

 - text

-- The string with the text to insert.
+- The string for the text to insert.

 The signal is a keybinding signal which gets emitted when the user